elumak01/elumak01.github.io/_posts/2026-06-19-pim-01-what-pim-actually-solves.md

 - **Licensing** — PIM needs Entra ID P2 or Entra ID Governance, but you only need to license the accounts that hold privileged roles, not your whole tenant.
 For most orgs that's a handful of seats, not hundreds.
 - **Complexity** — initial setup is portal-driven.
 You don't need scripts or automation to get real value on day one; that comes later if you want it.

-If you're running any tenant with standing tier 0 admin roles (Ex: GA, Security Admin, Priv role admin+..) right now, this is worth fixing before anything else on your security backlog. this is applies to other tier 0 roles
+If you're running any tenant with standing tier 0 admin roles right now, this is worth fixing before anything else on your security backlog. this is applies to other tier 0 roles

 ## Next in this series